fhivemind/docker-ssl-deploy/README.md

 # dockit

-Handles docker service deployment and certification.
+Handles docker service deployment and certification for an Nginx app.

 ### Description